-Objectors' concerns and anxieties about the proposed use are acknowledged but there is no solid evidence to demonstrate that the change of use of the dwelling to a small children's care home would result in a spike in antisocial behaviour in the neighbourhood.
-Proposals for care homes are not an uncommon occurrence nationally and Planning appeal decisions relating to similar proposals have concluded that it cannot be assumed that children living in care would be more likely to behave antisocially or create levels of noise over and above children living in a 'traditional' family unit.
+In order to carry weight in the determination of a Planning proposal, fear of crime must be based on sound reasons and there needs to be reasonable evidential basis for that fear.
+Objectors' concerns and anxiety about the proposed use are acknowledged but there is no solid evidence to demonstrate that the change of use of the dwelling to a children's care home would result in a spike in antisocial behaviour in the neighbourhood.
+Proposals for care homes are not uncommon nationally and Planning appeal decisions relating to similar proposals have concluded that it cannot be assumed that children living in care would be more likely to behave antisocially or create levels of noise over and above children living in a 'traditional' family unit.
 Inspectors seem to take note that in a care home children would be cared for by specialist supervising staff and care workers who are able to deal with any situations that might arise.

-It is the case that in addition to holding the relevant Planning permissions, residential children's homes which accommodate children under 18 years old must be registered with the Care Inspectorate for Wales and it is a criminal offence to run a children's home which is not registered with this body.
+It is the case that in addition to holding the relevant Planning permissions, residential children's homes, which accommodate children under 18 years old must be registered with the Care Inspectorate for Wales and it is a criminal offence to run a children's home which is not registered with this body.
 As part of this registration process, the applicant must demonstrate that they meet certain legal requirements set out within The Care Standards Act 2000 (Notification) (Wales) Regulations 2011, The Regulation and Inspection of Social Care (Wales) Act 2016 and The Children's Homes (Wales) (Amendment) Regulations 2017.
-The Care Inspectorate for Wales can take enforcement action where care homes have been shown to fall short of the legal requirements set out within the Acts and can remove a care home's licence.
+The Care Inspectorate for Wales can take enforcement action where care homes have been shown to not meet the legal requirements set out within the Acts and can remove a care home's licence.

-How the care home would function is a process that would need to be agreed as part of the registration process and as this is controlled by other legislation, it is not within the remit of the Planning system to seek to control the day to day functioning of the care home.
+How the care home would function is a process which would need to be agreed as part of the registration process and as this is controlled by other legislation, it is not within the remit of the Planning system to seek to control the day to day functioning of the care home.

-No evidence is available to demonstrate that the children living at this care home would create disturbances or cause an increase in other forms of antisocial behaviour.
+No evidence is available to demonstrate that the children living at this care home would create disturbances or cause antisocial behaviour.
 As such, whilst the fear and perception of crime is a material Planning consideration, there is no reasonable evidence base for the fear in this instance.
-A refusal cannot be justified on the grounds of residents' fear of crime in this case.
+A refusal reason cannot be justified on the grounds of residents' fear of crime in this case.